-EDITOR’S NOTE: Regular legal-contributor Raymundo Larraín Nesbitt summarises the tax obligations of non-resident landlords in Spain, including the tax allowances and deductions they can benefit from.
+EDITOR’S NOTE: Regular legal-contributor Raymundo Larraín Nesbitt summarises the tax obligations of non-resident landlords in Spain, including the rental reliefs, tax allowances and deductions they can benefit from.

 By Raymundo Larraín Nesbitt